What did COVID-19 change in UK law education?

 What strategies should law schools use next time?

-• Keep a disruption-ready playbook for teaching, assessment and access changes, with a single, up-to-date source of truth that explains what changed and why.
+• Keep a disruption-ready playbook for teaching, assessment, and access changes, with a single, up-to-date source of truth that explains what changed and why.

-• Target support to cohorts that react most negatively in crises with short micro-briefings, Q&A and flexible access routes.
+• Target support to cohorts that react most negatively in crises with short micro-briefings, Q&A, and flexible access routes.
 Make disability-related adjustments explicit whenever arrangements shift.

-• Run short reviews of assessment briefs, workload pacing and access to specialist activities, and publish concrete fixes.
+• Run short reviews of assessment briefs, workload pacing, and access to specialist activities, and publish concrete fixes.

 Where does this leave law education after COVID-19?

-Law schools demonstrate resilience and a willingness to redesign delivery around student need.
+Law schools demonstrate resilience and a willingness to redesign delivery around student needs.
 The sector evidence points to three durable priorities: stable, disruption-ready delivery; transparent assessment; and sustained access to resources and support.
 Retaining these gains will help programmes protect learning quality while supporting student wellbeing in future shocks.

 How Student Voice Analytics helps you